 Next, examine the ideas and try to find related concepts.
 Then, discuss with the group and start to tentatively draw connections between ideas.
-Invite team members to add sticky notes sharing their perspective.
+Invite team members to add sticky notes sharing their perspectives.
 When you notice related concepts, group them together.
 Repeat this step until you’ve grouped all the concepts.

 Repeat step 2 until you’ve grouped all the concepts.
 It’s okay if there are concepts that seem to defy a grouping.
 You can return to those later.